audreyrah2018/HR-Project-2020/README.md

 This work splits into 6 important sections such as:

 1. Preprocessing, data cleaning.
-2. Using test accuracy method to evaluate the accuracy rate of project.
+2. Using test accuracy method to evaluate the accuracy rate.
 3. Determining features and targets.
 4. Training and testing with NeighborsClassifier method.
 5. Plotting job level /satisfaction based on the given data.